watermark

 • Mario & Sonic at the Olympic Games (Dutch)

-So you'd like to save 20%-50% on your translations, take out the middleman and work with freelance translators directly.
+So, you want to save 20%-50% on translations, cut out the middleman, and work directly with freelance translators.

-Not only will you save money, you can also speed up delivery by ensuring direct and smooth communication.
-Last but not least, you get full control over your project.
+Not only will you save money, but you'll also speed up delivery by ensuring smooth, direct communication.
+Plus, you'll have full control over your project.

-Here I will tell you how you can build your own localization department.
+Here, I’ll guide you on how to build your own localization department.

-The biggest problem with translation is that everybody can call themselves a translator.
-There are many bad translators, and there is no clear and safe way to separate the good from the bad.
-There are some indicators which you can use though.
-Note: this text is long enough as it is, and even then I had no choice but to base the below on a few generalizations - of course there are always exceptions to the rule.
+The biggest challenge in translation is that anyone can call themselves a translator.
+Many poor translators exist, and there isn’t a straightforward way to distinguish the good from the bad.
+However, some indicators can help.
+Note: This text is long and involves some generalizations—there are always exceptions to every rule.

 Rates